awsdocs/amazon-elasticache-docs/doc_source/redis/FaultTolerance.md

 For added protection, we recommend that you launch the nodes in your replication group in different Availability Zones \(AZs\)\.
 If you do this, an AZ failure will only impact the nodes in that AZ and not the others\.

-For more information, see [High Availability Using Replication Groups](Replication.md)\.
+For more information, see [High availability using replication groups](Replication.md)\.

 ### Mitigating Availability Zone Failures<a name="FaultTolerance.Redis.AZ"></a>